 How much do pharmacists make in a year?

 The average salary for a pharmacist is over $80,000 per year.

 How much does pharmacy school cost?

-Generally, pharmacy school in Canada costs around $14,000 per semester.
-Financial support is sometimes available (see http://www.canadian-universities.net/Scholarships/Alberta/Pharmacology.html for more information).
+Generally, pharmacy school in Canada costs around $15,000 per semester (Approximately $19,000 per semester at University of Toronto).
+Financial support is sometimes available (see this link for more information).